Indirect objects can be a bit tricky to understand, but once you do, they can greatly improve your grasp of sentence structure.

 These distinctions are crucial for constructing clear and precise sentences.

-Identifying Indirect Objects in a Sentence
+How to Identify Indirect Object in a Sentence

 Word Order